Mexico Rescue Shelter

 See the setup video-11 minutes to set up the whole thing.

 How It happened: Mexico has an emergency management organization just like the USA.
 A couple of years ago the government purchased 300 inflatable tents for this system from China.
 When they started training, 250 or so of the tents did not inflate.
 I was contacted Jeff Breier, (Baja Mobile Domes) who works in the Industrial section of Northern Mexico, to build structures.
 We design the air structure, and the tent skins together.
 Our partner is built the trailer that the unit rides on.
-The frame work and how it folds out is pictured in this youtube video.
 The tent has an inner skin velcroed to the inflatable structure.
 This inner skin has lots of vents with mosquito netting.
 Have a look at a cutaway of the unit so you can see the relationship between the inner skin, outer skin, and the inflatable tubes.
 Here is another picture that shows the inside skin remmoved so you can clearly see the side vent area.
 There are 4 main inside vents.
 The tent floor is 12 X 12 feet across in an octogon, and sits on the trailer after if is folded out.
 This design makes this tent easy to set up for all kinds of situations: food service, command post, first aid, or sleeping quarters.
 See the tent on the trailer looking towards the back.
 The box houses the generator.
 See the back end of the trailer with the tent on top.
 See a corner vent opening and the hole cutouts in the outter skin for mounting to the trailer.
 See the mounting detail picture.
 See the trailer looking back with the sides folded up to make it street legal. see the hatch that the tent fits into when it is deflated and rolled up.

 With this system you can take a lot of toys with you when you camp, Or you can take a lot of emergency gear in an emergency.
 When the trailer is unfloded, the dome is inflated, and tied down.
 Your home or emergency center is ready to go, and all your equipment is there with you.